-The World Monuments Fund/Knoll Modernism Prize is awarded biennially to a design professional or firm in recognition of an innovative architectural or design solution that has preserved a modern building or group of buildings.
+The World Monuments Fund/Knoll Modernism Prize is awarded biennially to architecture or preservation professionals in recognition of an innovative architectural solution that has preserved a modern building or group of buildings.

-Briefly describe (200-500 words) the bio/history of the architecture or design firm responsible for the project
+Briefly describe (200-500 words) the bio/history of the firm responsible for the project

 Briefly describe (200-500 words) the architectural/historical significance of the site.
 Include a timeline of key dates in the history of the building.